Colonater/shednet/README.md

     Shed weather station
-        to send weather updates from the shed to discord and my phone with higher accuracy then eddie sheer
+        to send weather updates from the shed to discord and my phone with higher accuracy then eddie sheer using sharon snow ai to predict the weater

     qbittorent webui